lethalbit/clank/docs/building.md

 ## Building

-Once you have configured libalfheim appropriately, to simply build and install simply run the following:
+Once you have configured Clank appropriately, to simply build and install simply run the following:

 ```
 $ ninja -C build